 Sean Maley is a highly respected voice on a number of public policy and land use in Denver and across the Metropolitan region.
 Since joining CRL over 14 years ago, he has represented a variety of businesses, landowners, real estate developers, non-profits, trade associations, public utilities, sporting teams, special districts, and more through a wide range of successful projects and policy outcomes involving a wide array of public processes across many different jurisdictions.

-Sean joined CRL with a background in public policy and local government, having previously served as an aide for a busy and diverse Denver City Council office.
-While there, he developed a strong passion for land-use, planning and zoning issues as the City adopted and overlaid its first ever form-based zone district of along Denver’s East Colfax Avenue.
+Sean joined CRL with a background in public policy and local government, having previously served as an aide for a busy and diverse Denver City Council office (Jeanne Robb, District 10).
+While there, he developed a strong passion for land-use, planning and zoning issues as the City Council office created and overlaid its first ever form-based zone district of along Denver’s East Colfax Avenue.

 He earned his undergraduate degree at the University of Colorado Boulder and a master’s degree in political science, with an emphasis on public policy and leadership, at the University of Colorado Denver.
-He is a member of the Urban Land Institute (ULI), and volunteers his time as a part of community groups like the Jefferson County Economic Development Corporation, the Colorado Neurological Institute (CNI), and First Tee of Denver.
+He is a member of the Urban Land Institute (ULI) and volunteers his time as a part of community groups like the First Tee of Denver, the Colorado Neurological Institute (CNI) / Parkinson’s Association of the Rockies and the Jefferson County Economic Development Corporation.

 Sean was named one of Colorado’s Top 25 Young Professionals of 2018 by Colorado Biz Magazine.